marrob01/response-code-structure/README.md

     * In the future you may even have to change how emails are formatted.
 However with an admin login its possible to edit all of your department and what email     format it should follow.
 This way you have complete flexablity on departments routed with Emails.

 # General Understanding
 * Upon a user succesfully completeing this form then clicking send/submit, where is this form data being sent to?
 Do you want it to sent to a email, a internal source, etc..?
 This is very important because this contact form data needs to be sent to somewhere so you can view it.
+It would also help identify how to prevent spam risk, user bots, etc...

 # Technology Recommendations
 To craete this form I recommend using React.js then utiizing its hooks and functions to create this form.
 React hooks have a great state/data mangment system, allowing allowing me to do more with less code!
 Hooks also provide you with dozens of useful functions to manage how data flows and can be reused through your entire applaction.
 Because react is also a component based library it makes working with smaller parts of a website eaiser (like this contact form), I can control what happens to each from element every time there is a single change.
 To also mention React is also faster than lots of librarys and frameworks due to the fact it runs on a virtual DOM.